Reading

 We try to encourage a love of reading by holding book themed days and events both as individual classes and across the whole school, for example: World Book Day, National Poetry Day and Dress as a Word Day.
 We are developing links with Borehamwood Library and all children in Reception and Year 1 visit each year.
 We also encourage all pupils to participate in the National Libraries Summer Reading Challenge.
 Book Fairs are held annually to allow all children the chance to look at new books of all genres and hopefully purchase a new book of their own to take home.
 We take all opportunities to encourage children to have books at home, including distributing texts as we develop and refine our school and class library stock.
 We redeveloped our school library in spring 2024 to create a bright, spacious and exciting area for our children to read in.
 It truly is a space to be proud of.
 We refined and carefully selected the books on offer to ensure that we promote authors and a range of reading material to appeal to all pupils.
 We have focused particularly on ensuring that our book stock is diverse and representative of our school community.

-Guided reading forms an important part of the curriculum and is taught daily for 30 minutes.
-Within Early Years and Key Stage 1 guided reading is delivered in small groups.
-Whereas in Key Stage 2 (and Year 2, when applicable) children read from the same text in a whole class reading session. and the teacher focuses on developing a specific reading skill and the acquisition of new vocabulary.
+Reading forms an important part of the curriculum and is taught daily for 30 minutes.
+Within Early Years and Key Stage 1, reading practice sessions are delivered in small groups.
+Whereas in Key Stage 2 (and Year 2, when applicable) children read from the same text in a whole class reading session and the teacher focuses on developing specific reading skills alongside the acquisition of new vocabulary.
 Whole-class reading sessions also mean that children of all attainment bands share the same high-quality literature and actively participate in the discussions that these texts promote.

 Crucial elements to success are: